-Ronnie Ortiz-Magro Opens Up About Sammi Giancola’s Engagement, Per ‘HL’
+Ronnie Ortiz-Magro Opens Up About Sammi Giancola’s Engagement, Per ‘Hollywood Life’

 “[Ronnie] doesn’t have any plans on reaching out to congratulate Sammi or wish her well on getting married because he doesn’t want to take away from one of the biggest moments in her life,” the insider shared.

 The source also added that Ortiz-Magro is happy for his ex, and that there are no longer any hard feelings between the former couple.
-They also shared that Ortiz-Magro once thought that he would be the one to propose to Giancola, and that the deeply regrets being “scared” of his forever feelings toward his former roommate — and he acted out by picking arguments and stepping out on their relationship with other women.
+They also shared that Ortiz-Magro once thought that he would be the one to propose to Giancola, and that he deeply regrets being “scared” of his forever feelings toward his former roommate, and he acted out by picking arguments and stepping out on their relationship with other women.

 “Despite Ronnie thinking in the past that he was going to be the one to get down on one knee and propose to Sammi, he has moved on and just wants her to be happy.
 Ronnie wishes Sammi nothing but the best and is glad she found someone who treats her how she deserves to be treated.”